Can I turn on AutoPilot but keep my custom meta tags?

 Question: I have written custom page titles and meta descriptions for some of my products or pages.
 I want to use the app's AutoPilot features, but how do I prevent AutoPilot from overwriting my custom meta tags?

 Answer: Yes, it is possible to use AutoPilot alongside custom meta tags that you have already written in your Shopify admin.
 Rest assured that SEO Optimizer will never overwrite any page titles or meta descriptions that you have previously customized.
 The app's AutoPilot does not actually delete the tags set in Shopify; AutoPilot simply creates new meta tags and applies them to your pages in the place of Shopify's tags.
-(The one exception is image alt tags, which are permanently set by the app because Shopify does not have alt tagging functionality.)
+(The one exception is image alt tags, which are permanently set by the app.)

 Here are two ways to use AutoPilot alongside your custom meta tags.